niinab/Mobiiliohjelmointi20/README.md

 # Mobile programming course final project

-App is implemented using [expo](https://expo.io/) and React Native.
+App is implemented by using [expo](https://expo.io/) and React Native.

+## With this app

-- With this app user can browse and search sport places in Finland
+- User can browse and search sport places in Finland
-- User can filter sport places by sport activity and location
+- User can search and filter sport places by sport activity and location
 - User can save her/his workouts to app. *Database feature is not at disposal*
 - User can search locations using map view *Map feature is not at disposal*